MEET THE TRUSTEES

 In recognition of her work, Susan was presented with the national Fundraising Excellence Award in the Scottish Fundraising Awards 2019.

-Andrew is a Director of Gourock-based commercial property and Letting agency, Bowman Rebecchi as well as his consultancy business, ARB Growth.
+Andrew is a Director of Gourock-based commercial property and Letting agency, Bowman Rebecchi as well as A&M Advertising.

 Andrew started his career in Glasgow at Zurich Insurance and grew to a strategic leadership role, supporting its public sector arm, Zurich Municipal in London before leaving the private sector to join public sector regeneration charity, Riverside Inverclyde for three years.